THE ATMOSPHERIC TURN

 ‘The present context of atmospheric disruption, and the correspondent collective alertness, calls for a meteorological turn in design, environmental aesthetics, and cultural theory,’ writes Peter Sloterdijk.
 But for highly visual creatures like ourselves, the non-visuality of the air presents a challenge.
 The unseen has to be invoked conceptually, and this requires distancing.
 The premise of our event is to come up with physical experiments on the material of the air which would allow us to bring the atmosphere into focus, to wrestle a bit of tangibility out of the vastness, invisibility and complexity of this abstraction.

-The air is everywhere so we tend to ignore it for that reason as well.
+The ubiquity of the air is another reason we tend to ignore it.
 It is the ‘negative space,’ the background against which the ‘figures’ stand out.
 Focusing on the air, we can reform this figure-ground relationship, foregrounding the medium that connects us all to begin to map out some of the many points of our interaction with it.
+The following examples are a few of many that might come to mind in this reframing.
 Our lungs consist of around 300 million alveoli – tiny air sacks whose combined surface, if laid out flat, would cover 75 meters square.
 This extensive area of our inside, our viscera, is in constant contact with the air, exchanging with it oxygen and carbon dioxide.
 It is perhaps no wonder that the concepts of air and life used to be conflated: the word ‘spirit’ meant both the gaseous substance and the soul that departs us with the last breath.
 Our bodies radiate heat that is transferred to the surrounding air, creating around us a narrow blurry boundary layer of our immediate thermal environment.
 Boundaries in the atmosphere are not discontinuities – they are areas of negotiation where two co-existing regions.
 Cloud banks can render visible such regions of negotiation between air masses.
 Many of our communication technologies rely on the medium of air through which the communication signals travel, from the sound waves propagating between our larynxes and our eardrums to the wifi signals.
 Technologies that allowed us to occupy the air influenced our positioning in relation to the earth: they gave us aerial perspectives and with them the gain of the god-eye-view and loss of the limit of the horizon.

 Climate engineering is the ‘deliberate and large-scale intervention in the Earth’s climatic system with the aim of limiting adverse climate change.
 It is an umbrella term for two types of measures: carbon dioxide removal and solar radiation management (SRM).
 Carbon dioxide removal addresses the cause of climate change by removing one of the greenhouse gases (carbon dioxide) from the atmosphere.
 Solar radiation management attempts to offset effects of greenhouse gases by causing the Earth to absorb less solar radiation.